Websites for Dentists: 21 Qualities of the Best Dental Websites

 11. Live Chat

 These days, patients are likely to call your practice only as a last resort, but that doesn’t mean they don’t want quick answers to their questions.
-Live chat is a good option to answer queries rapidly and in real time.
+Live chat is a good option to answer queries rapidly and in real-time.

 Some dental practice management software programs include a live chat feature.
 You can either have your team field questions from your website, or you can take advantage of chatbot technology to provide answers to common queries.

 Because people don’t want to call your practice, they may abandon your site if they can’t find answers to basic questions.
 Building a robust FAQ page gives prospective patients the information they need to move forward and make an appointment.
-It will also save time for your team, as they'll field fewer inquiries via the phone or live chat.
+It will also save time for your team, as they will field fewer inquiries via the phone or live chat.

 Testimonials from satisfied patients provide proof that you can deliver on your promises of quality dental care.
 When your patients talk about the wonderful service, gentle and compassionate care, and stellar results your practice offers, outsiders are more likely to trust the information.